 The Internship in Clinical Psychology is a 12 month full time appointment.
+It is supported by Department of Psychiatry and Behavioral Sciences, The University of Kansas Medical School, and The University of Kansas Hospital.
+Two of its four internship positions are supported by a grant from the Health Services and Resource Administration (HRSA).
 The Medical Center's basic functions include research, education, patient care, and community service.
-It is supported by Department of Psychiatry and Behavioral Sciences, The University of Kansas Medical School, and The University of Kansas Hospital.
-Two of the four available positions are also supported by a grant from the Health Resources and Services Administration.

 The University of Kansas Medical Center is a campus of the University of Kansas.
 The Medical Center is located in Kansas City, Kansas, and includes schools of Medicine, Allied Health, Nursing, and Graduate Studies.
-It operates alongside of The University of Kansas Hospital, a large urban-based hospital which cares for a diverse patient population and from which the intern gains clinical experience.
+It operates in conjunction with The University of Kansas Hospital, a large urban-based facility.
 Well over one hundred outpatient clinics and other patient care services and centers operate within the Medical Center facility.
 The Medical Center cares for a diverse patient population.
 Patients are individuals from many cultures, backgrounds, socioeconomic statuses, and locales, including many medically underserved persons.

 The Program philosophy begins with the understanding that the clinical psychological needs of patients can be determined by appropriate individualized assessment, based on the body of scientific knowledge in psychology, and on the basis of a positive, supportive clinician-patient relationship.
 Empirical knowledge can also inform the clinician of appropriate approaches to use in developing and implementing a formulation and treatment plan for the identified clinical problems in the individual patient.
 The goal of intervention in all cases is to alleviate psychological and/or physical suffering or distress, and/or to alter problematic or unhealthy behavioral patterns which may contribute to distress or to disease.
 This understanding of the meaning of practicing clinical psychology is the basis for our approach to training the interns.

 The Program values training the interns to implement, in a practical and flexible manner, specific assessment methods and interventions from various empirically-supported approaches as they fit the needs of the given patient.
-Furthermore, interns learn to work with specialized populations by faculty who emphasize such areas as anxiety disorders, mood disorders, psychotic disorders, substance dependence disorders, disorders of childhood and adolescence, neuropsychological disorders and neurorehabilitation, behavioral medicine, psycho-oncology, and dementia.
+Furthermore, interns learn to work with specialized populations by faculty who emphasize such areas as anxiety disorders, mood disorders, psychotic disorders, substance dependence disorders, disorders of childhood and adolescence, neuropsychological dysfunction, neurorehabilitation, behavioral medicine, telemedicine and telehealth, and psycho-oncology.
 Faculty strive to develop interns who are well-rounded professionals, emphasizing (1) relating to others in constructive, positive, and effective ways, (2) integrating all relevant data so as to evaluate and treat the whole individual in their unique circumstances, and (3) practicing according to the guidelines and ethical principle of The American Psychological Association.